canonical/ubuntu-core-docs/docs/explanation/system-snaps/network-manager/reference/routing-tables.md

 The metric value can be set manually however when NetworkManager creates a connection the following defaults are applied:

-* Ethernet is preferred over WiFi
+* Ethernet is preferred over Wi-Fi
-* WiFi is preferred over WWAN
+* Wi-Fi is preferred over WWAN

 ### Editing the routing tables